 Warning Signs & Symptoms

-Just like any other medical condition, there are physical signs and symptoms that will manifest themselves.
-The usual symptoms for pancreatic failure include:
+Like any other medical condition, some physical signs and symptoms will manifest.
+The usual symptoms of pancreatic failure include:

 - Severe abdominal pains